- In a country where 1.4 million people are living with HIV, women and young women in particular are disproportionately affected.

 Men who have sex with men (MSM) and HIV in Uganda

-The Uganda Anti-Homosexuality Act, passed by parliament in December 2014 and officially signed into law in February 2014, is thought to have resulted in increased harassment and prosecution based on sexual orientation and gender identities.
-Uganda’s official adoption of new restrictive legislation has also triggered negative discussions from the general population via social media, in which violence and anti-homosexual discrimination were advocated.3 4
+The Uganda Anti-Homosexuality Act was passed by parliament in December 2013 and officially signed into law in February 2014.
+Although the law was annulled in August 2014 due to a technicality based on the number of MPs present during the vote, it is thought to have resulted in increased harassment and prosecution based on sexual orientation and gender identities.
+It has also triggered negative discussions from the general population on social media, in which violence and anti-homosexual discrimination are advocated.20